We are pleased to announce this year’s recipient of the 2023 BIPOC Student Journalism Award. Find out more by clicking

-- Applicants must be enrolled full-time in the current fall and spring terms in any year at an eligible B.C. post-secondary journalism program
+- Applicants must be enrolled either part or full-time in the current fall and spring terms in any year at an eligible B.C. post-secondary journalism program

 - Eligible journalism programs are at the British Columbia Institute of Technology, Kwantlen Polytechnic University, Langara College, Thompson Rivers University, and the University of British Columbia.